madebykind/madebykind-v3/content/work/bookmark.md

 ---
-heading: Raising awareness of the childhood literacy gap in the UK
+# Meta
+date: 2024-07-25T10:52:34.342Z
+weight: 2
-title: Website for Bookmark Reading charity - Kind
+title: Website for Bookmark Reading charity
 description: A fun, playful website with clear journeys and integrated help-centre for a childhood literacy charity
-draft: false
-date: 2024-07-25T10:52:34.342Z
-cover_img: images/work-bookmark-reading-mentor.jpg
-cover_img_alt: A child and a woman reading together
-intro: 1 in 4 Children in England cannot read well when they leave primary school.
-Children unable to read well will face difficulties for the rest of school and beyond, devastatingly impacting their life chances.
-This results in 7.1 million adults in England who struggle to read and face challenges every day – at home, on the move, in the workplace, and with their friends and families.
-key_stat: null
-summary:
+social_img: images/work-bookmark-laptop-child.jpg
+sector: for-people
 topics:
   - Research and analysis
   - User-centred Design
   - CMS integration
   - CRM integration
-icon: logo-bookmark
 services:
   - brand
   - digital
 related_work:
-  - chapter
-  - vanda
+  - artswork
-  - the-rivers-trust
+  - unesco

-weight: 2
-key_stat:
+# Content
+heading: Raising awareness of the childhood literacy gap in the UK
+intro: 1 in 4 Children in England cannot read well when they leave primary school.
+Children unable to read well will face difficulties for the rest of school and beyond, devastatingly impacting their life chances.
+This results in 7.1 million adults in England who struggle to read and face challenges every day – at home, on the move, in the workplace, and with their friends and families.
+# why:
+#   text:
+#   person:
+# impact:
+#   text:
+#   stats:
-  - 1in4
+#     -
+#   img: images/.jpg
+#   img_alt:

+# Header
 banner_type: slideshow
 banner_images:
   - img: images/work-bookmark-reading-mentor.jpg